NXP-MCU-X-Lab/lpc_uart_server/README.md

 state(8) = dfuMANIFEST-WAIT-RESET, status(0) = No error condition is present
 Done!
 ************************************************************************************************
-Congratulations!
-Now the operation download firmware is successful.
-Host board (arm64) will begin re-enumerate LPC board as a special USB serial port device automatically.
 ```

 3. After firmware download complete, you will see upto 10 ttyUSBx device file shown in /dev/, which mean they are ready for use: